ahmetcanturan/multi-instance-socket-server/README.md

 [⬆ Back to top](#table-of-contents)

-## What is the problem of Multi Instance Socket Server ?
+## What is the problem of Multi Instance Socket Server?

 When running Socket.IO in a multi-instance environment, we face a challenge: messages sent to one instance don't automatically reach clients connected to other instances.
 Here's why: